vmware-archive/nsxraml/md-version/nsxvapiv614.md

 * **delete** *(secured)*: Deactivate a solution on a host

-## dfw
+## dfwConfig
-Distributed Firewall Operations
+Global Distributed Firewall Rules configuration

 ### /4.0/firewall/globalroot-0/config
-Global Distributed Firewall Rules configuration

 * **get** *(secured)*: Global Distributed Firewall Rules configuration, use query Parameters to filter
 * **put** *(secured)*: This will update the complete firewall configuration in all sections.
 You will need to get the Etag value out of the GET (dfwConfigShow) first.
 Then pass the modified version of the whole firewall configuration in the GET body